infertux/ordinalize_full/README.md

 ## Limitations

 - only works up to 100 (for now)
-- locales only available in English, Spanish French, Italian and Dutch (pull requests welcome!)
+- locales only available in English, French, Italian, Spanish, and Dutch (pull requests welcome!)